FlightGear: Environment rendering

-Flightgear's Advanced Light Scattering framework simulates locations in time as well as space.
+FlightGear's Advanced Light Scattering framework simulates locations in time as well as space.
 The environment simulation renders seasonal change as leaves of different species of trees, bushes, and grass change colour or fall.
 Simulated swaying of grass, trees and windsocks provide cues to processes changing the windfield near the ground, while wave simulation provides cues near water.
 Cloud shadows and the general state of the atmosphere affect light traveling to each point of the environment and then traveling in the atmosphere to reach the eye - the cloud setup and particle spread in the atmosphere changes the colour of the light cast on the environment.
 Water colour therefore changes based on atmosphere overhead, and also depends on water impurites in a region.
 FlightGear is capable of rendering a variety of volcanic activity of different intensity that, from v2019.2, responds to the windfield, as well as smoke.

 The combination of rendering of the state of atmospheric processes, Aurora, simulation of celestial bodies, ground accumulation of rain or snow or dust, ice cover of water, and the environment simulation produces visualisations with a vast number of permutations.

+Scenery

+FlightGear renders buildings using OpenStreetMap data and maintains a database of 3D scenery models.
+Scenery can be downloaded automatically during flight.